yysun/apprun/README.md

 </html>
 ```

-The example code above is a counter application that has implemented the elm architecture.
+The example code above is a counter application that has implemented the Elm architecture.

 Try it online: [AppRun - Counter](https://jsfiddle.net/ap1kgyeb/4).

 ## Architecture Concept

-There are three separated parts in the elm architecture.
+There are three separated parts in the Elm architecture.

 * Model — the data model of your application state
-* Update — a set of functions to update the state
 * View — a function to display the state as HTML
+* Update — a set of event handlers to update the state

 AppRun applications have the event cycle like below to drive the architecture: